NCDMVA Coronavirus (COVID-19) Operations & Procedures - NC DHHS Information

 - Attendees aren’t permitted to handle or touch caskets or urns before, during or after the service.

-- Funeral flower arrangements are not permitted to be left during the committal service, but, families or funeral staff may place one arrangement after all services for the day.
+- Funeral flower arrangements are not permitted to be left during the committal service, but, families or funeral staff may place one arrangement on the gravesite after all services for the day have concluded.

 CDC Interim Infection Prevention Control Recommendations For…